 Mets begin rotation rebuild with offers to Sean Manaea, Luis Severino

-They want to add “multiple” starting pitchers for 2025, Stearns said, declining to get more specific.
-The Mets began that project on Monday by offering new contracts — the one-year qualifying offer — to lefthander Sean Manaea and righthander Luis Severino, both of whom previously expressed interest in returning.
+The Mets began that project Monday by offering new contracts — the one-year qualifying offer — to lefthander Sean Manaea and righthander Luis Severino, both of whom have expressed interest in returning.

 “Multiple is what I’m going for.
-How many multiples, I don’t know yet,” Stearns, the Mets president of baseball operations, said at the start of the general managers’ meetings.
+How many multiples, I don’t know yet,” Stearns, the president of baseball operations, said at the start of the general managers’ meetings.
 “We talked about this last offseason too: You can build pitching staffs in very different ways.
 And you can do it via adding starting pitching and going for length at the front end of games.
 We can structure our bullpen a little bit differently next year where you’ve got more multiple-inning options that can eat up innings.

 “But certainly we need to find some innings.
 And a part of that is going to be adding to the starting rotation.”